Quality matters when hiring for a big project. Call a Best Pick now!

 The installers will take careful measurements of the existing door.
-For prehung doors, they’ll also take measurements of the door’s opening with interior and exterior trim removed.
+For pre-hung doors, they will measure the opening with interior and exterior trim removed.
 When the new door arrives, the installers will remove the old door and prepare the opening for the new door.

 If you’ve purchased a prehung door, the entire door-and-frame unit will be placed in the opening and then secured using caulk, nails, and screws.
 No house is ever truly square, so the installers will likely need to use shims to make sure that the door fits exactly right.
 Don’t panic about odd gaps around the door frame at this point—those will be covered with trim.

-If you’ve purchased a slab door, your installers will need to do a few test fits to make sure that the door is trimmed correctly and that the hinges are in the right places.
+If you’ve purchased a slab door, your installers will need to do a test fit to make sure that the door is trimmed correctly and that the hinges are in the right places.
 In most cases, the existing door frame will stay intact.

 After the installation